Use the 'Top' button at any time to get back up here. It will appear at the bottom-right of this display.

 Could your child be eligible for free school meals?

 In these difficult times, we want to make sure you're getting all the help you're due.
 A lot of people don't claim free school meals - even though they're entitled to!
 That's why Derbyshire County Council has launched the 'Quids In' campaign, to encourage people to check whether they're eligible.
 You don't need to worry about other parents or children knowing that your child gets free school meals.
-Only the school and catering staff will know.
+Only school staff and catering staff will know.

 You could save up to £400 a year for each child, and your children could benefit from a good hot meal at lunchtime.
-Our school will benefit too - we'll get the pupil premium of £1320.00 per year from the government for each child on free school meals.
+Our school will benefit too - we'll get the pupil premium of £1345.00 per year from the government for each child on free school meals.